Ishxn20/cse15l-lab-reports/LabReport5.md

 ## TA Response:

-I understand your problem.
-You are making a very minor mistake.
+I understand your problem and frustration.
+You code in the grade.sh file seems to be correct.
+I believe you are making a very minor mistake.

 Even though your including the correct keyword ```bash```, you miss the file extension causing the bash script to not run!